locationlabs/confab/README.md

 By default, Confab recursively merges configuration dictionaries from various sources, using a three level hierarchy:

+ -  Host-specific values are used first.
- -  Default values are overridden by per-environment values
+ -  Environment-specific values are used next.
- -  Per-environment values are overridden by per-host values
+ -  Default values are used last.

-Confab's recursive merge operation can be futher customized by using callable wrappers around configuration values; confab will always delegate to a callable to define how values are overriden, e.g. allowing lists values to be appended/prepended to default values.
+Confab's recursive merge operation can be futher customized by using callable wrappers around configuration values; Confab will always delegate to a callable to define how values are overriden, e.g. allowing lists values to be appended/prepended to default values.